 Digitalization creates high speed, high volume digital activity traces – Big Data.
-Using recent advances in machine learning, organizations can use these data to automatically build models that predict specific events in real-time.
+Using recent advances in machine learning, organizations can use these data to build models that predict specific events in real-time.
 Managers can use machine learning-based analytics to improve a wide variety of tasks ranging from targeted marketing to preventative maintenance to fraud detection.
-The course emphasizes processes for approaching and defining problems assessable through machine learning.
+The course emphasizes defining viable machine learning problems and assessing machine learning models.
 The class will function like a lab in which students get hands-on experience with cutting-edge analytics processes, tools, and techniques.
-This firsthand experience provides students with insight into how big data analytics can improve business processes and decision-making.
+This firsthand experience provides students with insight into how big data analytics can (and can't) be used for business processes and decision-making.

 Day 1: Defining ML and Isolating ML-suitable problems

 We will spend day 1 specifying what machine learning (ML) is, what it can do, and how it interfaces with the larger organization.
 We will answer questions including: What is machine learning (ML)?
 How is ML distinct from classic scientific inquiry?
 From other elements of the cognitive computing universe?
 What are the fundamental techniques/algorithms in ML?
 With this definition of ML and its techniques, to what types of problems does the toolset lend itself?
 How does ML interface with the organization’s larger digital ecosystem?

 Day 2: Data, Modeling, and Model Assessment I

 This day will present the “nitty gritty” of how machine learning is done – we will explore how the algorithms and data model work.
 We will begin the day reviewing data storage, collection, and transformation.
 We will then execute some modeling exercises stepwise before a discussion about what constitutes a “good” model.
 This discussion will cover important technical topics such as overfit, cross-validation, and target leak.
 Finally, we will introduce automated ML.